varigence/docs/bimlflex/getting-started/initial-configuration.md

 The databases are created and updated through the BimlFlex installer.
 It is also possible to set up the databases from the BimlFlex ribbon tab in BimlStudio.

-More information, creating the database through the installer: [](xref:bimlflex-installing-bimlflex)
+More information, creating the database through the installer: [Installing BimlFlex](xref:bimlflex-installing-bimlflex)

-More information, creating the database through BimlStudio: [](xref:bimlflex-metadata-database-installation)
+More information, creating the database through BimlStudio: [BimlFlex Metadata Database Installation](xref:bimlflex-metadata-database-installation)

 ### Creating Customer